alexarch21/history-explorer-card/README.md

 ```

-Using wildcards to automatically add multiple entities.
+Use wildcards to automatically add multiple entities.
 The following snippet will add all sensors with `temperature` in their name to a line graph, except for entities with `fridge` in their name and the `cpu_temperature` sensor:

 ```yaml
 type: custom:history-explorer-card